 [This post is updated weekly and summarizes the current status of college admission testing and test preparation opportunities with Compass.]

 The Compass team continues to work safely and remotely to provide a full level of service to our clients.
-We expect our suspension of any in-person activities to remain in effect through at least the end of 2020.
+We expect our suspension of any in-person activities to remain in effect through at least the end of the 2020–21 school year.
 Our dedicated team of directors and talented team of tutors are here to help you with all of your test preparation and academic needs, especially during this difficult time.

 Our students are conducting all of their live, one-on-one lessons through our online platform.
 More information on online tutoring can be found here.

-As a Compass student, you have multiple options to complete practice tests:
+Compass students have multiple options to complete practice tests: